andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 ### Server-side data fetching

 During the initial page load, Remix and Next.js server-side render the page.
-Both frameworks allow to fetch data on the server before rendering the page.
+Both frameworks allow fetching data on the server before rendering the page.
 This allows us to render dynamic content on the server before sending the HTML to the client.

 The client-only SPA and version 2 of the full stack app use client-side data fetching with `react-query`.
 Here, the data fetching can only happen after the JavaScript bundle has been loaded and executed on the client.
 React renders an initial loading state until the data is available.